AVOCADO BROWNIES (TRUST ME)

 Instructions

-1. Preheat oven to 325°.
-Line an 8-inch by 12-inch or 9-inch by 13-inch rectangular pan with parchment paper or spray with non-stick cooking spray.
-I used this brownie tray which evenly makes about 18 small brownies but you could use a normal baking dish* (see notes)
+• Preheat oven to 325°F. Line an 8×12 or 9×13 rectangular pan with parchment paper or spray with non-stick cooking spray.
+I used a brownie pan which evenly makes about 18 small brownies but you could use a normal baking dish* (see notes)

 base of a food processor with avocado, cocoa powder, but butter, sugar, salt and baking powder